yssl/VIntSearch/README.md

 **:VIntSearchListTypeGrep** [keyword] [options]
 **:VSgrep** [keyword] [options]
 Search [keyword] by grep with grep options [options].
-Search results are updated in quickfix and the cursor jumps to the first result.
+Search results are updated in quickfix.

 **:VIntSearchListTypeCtags**
 **:VSctags**
 Search [keyword] by ctags.
-Search results are updated in quickfix and the cursor jumps to the first result.
+Search results are updated in quickfix.

 ## Motivation